 -What to Do During the Break-

-On test day you will have a 15-minute break after the third multiple-choice section.
+On test day you will have a 10-minute break after the third multiple-choice section.
 During the break you will not be allowed to leave the testing center.
 Use the break to drink something, eat a snack, and mentally prepare for the remainder of the test.
 On test day you can have a beverage up to 20 ounces in a plastic container of juice box and a snack that fits in your clear plastic ziplock bag along with your other belongings that you bring to the testing center.
 The maximum size for the ziplock bag is 1 gallon.
 Simulate this as closely as possible when you are Prep Testing.
+For more information on the 10-minute intermission please view LSAC’s website here: https://www.lsac.org/lsat/taking-lsat/about-10-minute-intermission.

 Simulate the Strategy